DarioCasciato/arduino-template-oop/README.md

 ### Additional Information:

-The "clean-template" branch was created to provide users with a minimalist starting point, eliminating any example code that might not be relevant to your specific project requirements.
+The "remove-template" branch was created to provide users with a minimalist starting point, eliminating any example code that might not be relevant to your specific project requirements.